patwari/leetcode-csharp/README.md

 1. Make your changes
 1. `$ dotnet build` OR `$ dotnet test` OR `$ dotnet run`
+   - Other options: `$ dotnet test --filter FullyQualifiedName~L0140` # to run tests only for a certain namespace

 In this way you can control the project via terminal.
 However, you cannot run a debug.